Phoenix465/FeviBardoStreamTimer/README.md

 - Use the properties menu for the text source to adjust font size, color, and other styling options to fit your streaming setup.

-### ToDo
-1. we had the same idea, testing on fevi stream for twitch automation
-2. undo/redo
-3. add a button to add a flat amount of time in minutes, for initialization the subathon session and for manual corrections/whatever other reason